ycpcs/cs101-fall2024/tutoring.md

 Student tutors will be available both in class (during lab activities) and in evening drop-in sessions.

+## Evening sessions

+Monday, Tuesday, and Wednesday evening drop-in hours are 6:00-8:00 PM, in KEC 119.

+**Important**: Be aware that the evening sessions can be very busy close to an assignment deadline.
+Your best bet is to *start assignments early* and *ask questions early* to avoid the rush.

+The evening tutors are:

+* Monday    (6:00-8:00):  Prabh Kandola, Zach Cox
+* Tuesday   (6:00-8:00):  Emily Culp, Roman Stump
+* Wednesday (6:00-8:00):  Zach Cox, Prabh Kandola, Logan Kinzler, Emily Culp

 <!--
 **Tutoring is available Monday-Thursday from 6:30-8:30pm in KEC119.** Please be sure to *sign-in* if you attend a tutoring session so we can track how many students are using the tutors.
 -->